mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 Reinforcement learning (RL) encompasses a multitude of techniques and algorithms which can be employed to achieve goals like these.
 In my humble opinion, one of the most elegant RL algorithms are Policy Gradient Methods.

+The goal of this article is to give you an intuitive understanding of Policy Gradient Methods through interactive examples.
+There is a plethora of resources available which dive deep into the mathematics and theory behind these methods, but the core ideas can be distilled.
+You will get the most from this article if you at least have a basic understanding of linear algebra, probability, calculus, but I will do my best to explain these concepts as we go.

+# Hello, World!

-Let's look at a simple example which demonstrates the core idea of Policy Gradient Methods.
+Let's look at a dead simple, "Hello, world!" style example which demonstrates the core idea of Policy Gradient Methods.

+In the example below we have a simple environment with three possible actions _left_, _middle_ and _right_.
+The corresponding buttons allow you to select which action you want to reward the policy for choosing.
+If either of the other actions are chosen, the policy will be penalized.

 <canvas id="policy_gradient_ex"></canvas>
 <center>